New milestone in King County: Immigrant population tops 500,000

 Almost half of the county's growth since 2010 is made up of people born outside of the United States.
 Only two other counties have seen a bigger increase.

-There are a lot of stories behind Seattle area’s unprecedented growth this decade.
+There are a lot of stories behind the Seattle area’s unprecedented growth this decade.
 There’s Amazon and the tech industry, of course.
 Then there are the millennials — we’ve attracted more of them than any other city.

 But as much as anything, it’s also a story of immigrants.

-Note: Editor’s note: The comment thread on this story has been closed to new submissions because too many recent comments were violating our Terms of Service.